Jack Frost (1964 film): Plot

 A blended family lives on a farm in a village in the mountains.
 The man is kind and has a daughter named Nastenka, who is kind, beautiful, and hardworking.
 The woman is cruel and gives Nastenka many household chores, favoring her own daughter, Marfushka, who is rude, ugly, and lazy.

+One spring, in the very early morning, just before the sun would come up, when both the daughters are young adult women, Nastenka is knitting a sock when her stepmother tells her to go outside and finish before sunrise.
+Nastenka asks the sun to hold back a little longer so she can finish.

-Eventually, both of the daughters have grown into adult women.
-Meanwhile, in another village nearby, In the summer, a young man named Ivan leaves his home and heads out to see the world.
-While traveling, Ivan is accosted by bandits, but he outsmarts them by throwing their clubs away.
+Meanwhile in another village nearby, a young man named Ivan leaves his home and heads out to see the world.
+While traveling, in the summer, Ivan is accosted by bandits, but he outsmarts them by throwing their clubs away.
 Later, Ivan meets Father Mushroom, who gives Ivan a bow and quiver of arrows.
 He asks Ivan to bow to him to show thanks, but Ivan claims that a bear may bow to Father Mushroom but Ivan will not.
 Ivan reaches a lake where he meets Nastenka and her dog.
 Lovestruck, he asks her to marry him.
 To prove his worth, he attempts to shoot a mother bear with her cubs.
 Nastenka stops him, and Father Mushroom, watching nearby, casts a spell that changes Ivan into a bear.
 Nastenka is startled and faints.
 Ivan sees his reflection, accuses Nastenka of being a witch and runs off.
 Ivan meets Father Mushroom again, who scolds Ivan over his selfish nature.
-Thinking that all he must do to change back is a good deed, Ivan seeks out people, demanding to know how he can help them; however having a bear's head terrifies them.
+Thinking that all he must do to change back is a good deed, Ivan seeks out people, demanding to know how he can help them; however having a bear's body terrifies them.
 He comes across an old blind woman carrying sticks to her home and carries her home.
 Father Mushroom, pleased at Ivan's selflessness, restores him to human form.